ClaudiaCarpenter/maker-recipes/max-bread.md

 ### Step 4: Shape

+Prep: preheat an oven to 400°F (not convection) and gather and grease two loaf pans.

 - 0.33c all purpose flour
 - 0.33c rolled oats

-Preheat oven to 400°F. Punch down dough, shape into a ball within the container, add flour and oats and toss until coated.
+Punch down dough, shape into a ball within the container, add oats and toss, then add flour and toss until coated.

 ### Step 5: Bake (400°F)